Gen Kitchen

-Genevieve Victoria Kitchen (born 5 May 1995) is a British politician who has served as Assistant Government Whip since 2024.
-She is the Member of Parliament (MP) for Wellingborough and Rushden (formerly named Wellingborough) since the 2024 Wellingborough by-election.
+Genevieve Victoria Kitchen (born 5 May 1995) is a British politician who has been the Comptroller of the Household since 2026.
+She has served as Member of Parliament (MP) for Wellingborough and Rushden, previously Wellingborough, since 2024.
 A member of the Labour Party, she was a member of Newham London Borough Council in Greater London from 2018 to 2022.

 Early life and education

 Genevieve Kitchen was born on 5 May 1995, the daughter of two Royal Navy veterans.
 She grew up in Northamptonshire, and attended Caroline Chisholm School in Northampton, John Hellins Primary School in Potterspury, and Kingsbrook Secondary School (now Elizabeth Woodville School) in Deanshanger.
 She studied history and politics at Queen Mary University of London, and graduated in 2016.

 Kitchen has been a fundraiser in the charity sector, working with organisations including The Salvation Army, Sarcoma UK, a children's hospice and a children's health charity.
-From 2018 to 2022, she was a councillor in the London Borough of Newham representing the ward of Boleyn and served as Deputy Cabinet Member for Regeneration.
+From 2018 to 2022, she was a councillor in the London Borough of Newham representing the ward of Boleyn and served as deputy cabinet member for regeneration.